Updated January 2020

 Santa Cruz to Puerto Quijarro by train

 Puerto Quijarro is a city with a population of 16,000 on the border with Brazil, and also an inland river port on the Tamengo Canal.
-It is Bolivia’s only waterway which leads to the ocean.
 It lies at 100 m above sea level and has a jungle vegetation, as it is nearby to the Pantanal region in Brazil.
-The city lies at 604 km from Santa Cruz.
-The length of the trip depends on the train you decide to take, as Expresso Oriental is a bit slower (and cheaper), while Ferrobus is a bit faster and more expensive.
+The city is 604 km from Santa Cruz.
+The length of the trip depends on the train you decide to take, as Expreso Oriental is a bit slower (and cheaper), while Ferrobus is faster and a tad more expensive.

-The other train service is Ferrobus, which is a much smaller train (only two carriges in total).
-This train runs from Santa Cruz on Tuesdays, Thursday and Saturdays at 18.00, costs Bs 235 per person and takes 10hrs.
-This train leaves rom and arrives at the same Train Stations.
-Ferrobus doesn’t stop as often, which means you reach your destination faster.
-You have an assigned seat and waitress service – serving meals to your seat.
-The meals are included on this train, unlike the Expreso Oriental.
+The other train service is Ferrobus, which is a much smaller train (only two carriages in total).
+This train leaves from Santa Cruz on Tuesdays, Thursday and Saturdays at 18.00.
+It costs Bs 235 per person and takes 10 hours.
+This train leaves from the same station as the Expreso Oriental.
+Ferrobus doesn’t make as many stops.
+There is a waitress service, serving meals to your seat.
+The meals are included on this train, unlike in the Expreso Oriental.
 It also has air conditioning, TV and toilets.

-During high-season months between July and September and December through February, the demand for ticket is very high.
-If you want to plan ahead and ensure you get a seat on the train, you can book online through www.ticketsbolivia.com.
+During high-season – the months between July and September and December through February – these trains are very popular.
+If you want to ensure you get a seat on the train, you can book online through www.ticketsbolivia.com.

-Again, from the bus terminal in Puerto Quijarro you can take a cab to the border, which opens at 7:30.
-Once you have cleared migration paperwork on both sides of the border, you can take another cab to Corumbá, which is 10 minutes away by car, to continue your trip in the lush amazon lowlands of Brazil.
+Again, from the bus terminal in Puerto Quijarro you can take a cab to the border, which opens at 7:30am.
+Once you clear migration on both sides of the border, you can take another cab to Corumbá, which is 10 minutes away by car, and continue your trip in Brazil.